Level I Certificate: 36 semester credit hours

 AAS Degree: 60 semester credit hours

-A Certificate of Completion in Automotive Technology can be earned in 10 ½ months; the AAS degree can be earned in two years.
-Students must maintain a minimum GPA of 2.0 (a “C” average in required curriculum).
+A certificate of completion may be earned in 10 ½ months and the AAS degree in two years.
+Students must maintain a minimum GPA of 2.0.

 Enrollment is open to new students at the beginning of the fall and spring semesters.

-as an introductory course during their first semester.
-Students must be enrolled in
+as an introductory course in their first semester.
+Students must be enrolled in all

-all Automotive Technology courses offered for each semester.
-All Automotive (AUMT)
+Automotive Technology courses offered for each semester.
+All Automotive classes are

 Students are required to provide their own hand tools and work uniforms.

 Capstone Experience: An exit exam will be administered to all students upon completion of the one-year certificate.
 The capstone test will consist of 80 questions, with 10 questions in each of the eight areas of the Automobile Service Excellence (ASE) certification.